GIT for polarized curves: Compactifications of the universal Jacobian

-It would be interesting to know if the above Theorem \ref{T:fiber-Simp} is true in any characteristic.
-This would follow if one could prove that $\Pdgps$ is a good moduli scheme for the stack $\JJps$ in the sense of Alper (\cite{alper}).
+It would be interesting to know if the above Corollary \ref{C:fiber-ps} is true regardless of the characteristic of the base field $k$.
+This would follow if one could prove that $\Jps$ is a good moduli scheme for the stack $\JJps$ (or equivalently for the stack $\SSps$) also in positive characteristic.